 Dialect here refers to different attempts to create of Orcish or Neo-Black Speech.There are several attempts to construct a neo-version of the Black Speech and Orcish but the distinction between Orcish and Black Speech is not always clear.
 As far as I understand it different people contributed in the early 90th and A. Appleyard (Appleyard) compiled this in 1994.
-This seems to form the base for the Swedish LARP dialect Svartiska which seems to have been created in 1994 and largely developed during the 90ths.
+This seems to form the base for the Swedish LARP dialect Svartiska which seems to have been created in in the early 90th and largely completetd by the end of the decade.
 The Middle Earth Role Play (MERP) made a list of several Orcish words not based on Tolkien material but incorporated in Svartiska.
 (I have the book “Angmar”, second edition 1995.)
 The Land of Shadow (LoS) dialect ( from 1998) is the most wide spread which share quite many features with the Horngoth dialect (grammar from 2003).
 See The Black Speech School for more information on the dialects.
 Then I have created the Zhâburi which is described on this site (Zhâburi A 2011 and Zhâburi B 2016 ongoing construction on this site).
-Then there is David Salo’s Orcish which he constructed for the movies.
+Then there is David Salo’s Black Speech and Orcish which he constructed for Peter Jackson’s movies .

 Zhâburi is the newest attempt that I know of to create a Black Speech.
 The first version (A) is a variant of Svartiska but the second version (B) is more free standing but still connected to Svartiska but also LoS and Horngoth.
 See also my analysis of Black Speech and Orcish.

 We know very little of the languages of the Shadow but one thing is certain there is a clear distinction between proper Black Speech and Orcish (here I elaborate on the relationship between Orcish and the Black Speech).
 As David Salo writes